Porfirio Díaz: Legacy

 The legacy of Díaz has undergone revision since the 1990s.
-In Díaz's lifetime before his ouster, there was an adulatory literature, which has been named "Porfirismo".
+In Díaz's lifetime before his ouster, there was adulatory literature, which has been named "Porfirismo".
+He maintained an international reputation as the statesman that had finally brought stability to Mexico.

 The vast literature that characterizes him as a tyrant and dictator has its origins in the late period of Díaz's rule and has continued to shape Díaz's historical image.
 In recent years, however, there has been an effort to rehabilitate Díaz's figure, most prominently by television personality and historian Enrique Krauze, in what has been termed "Neo-Porfirismo".
 As Mexico pursued a neoliberal path under President Carlos Salinas de Gortari, the policies of Díaz that opened Mexico up to foreign investment fit with the turn of the Institutional Revolutionary Party toward privatization of state companies and market-oriented reforms.
 Díaz was characterized as a far more benign figure for these revisionists.

 Díaz is usually credited with the saying, "¡Pobre México! ¡Tan lejos de Dios y tan cerca de los Estados Unidos!"
 (Poor Mexico, so far from God and so close to the United States!).

 Partly due to Díaz's lengthy tenure, the current Mexican constitution limits a president to a single six-year term with no possibility of re-election, even if it is nonconsecutive.
 Additionally, no one who holds the post, even on a caretaker basis, is allowed to run or serve again.
 This provision is so entrenched that it remained in place even after legislators were allowed to run for a second consecutive term.

 There have been several attempts to return Díaz's remains to Mexico since the 1920s.
 The most recent movement started in 2014 in Oaxaca by the Comisión Especial de los Festejos del Centenario Luctuoso de Porfirio Díaz Mori, which is headed by Francisco Jiménez.
-According to some, the fact that Díaz's remains have not been returned to Mexico "symbolises the failure of the post-Revolutionary state to come to terms with the legacy of the Díaz regime."
+According to some, the fact that Díaz's remains have not been returned to Mexico "symbolizes the failure of the post-Revolutionary state to come to terms with the legacy of the Díaz regime."